adrianwedd/Agentic-Index/README.md

-# 🤖 AgentOps: The Ultimate Index of Open-Source AI Agent Frameworks
+# 🤖 AgentIndex: The Ultimate Index of Open-Source AI Agent Frameworks

-Welcome to **AgentOps**, the definitive, developer-focused catalogue of autonomous AI tooling.
+Welcome to **AgentIndex**, the definitive, developer-focused catalogue of autonomous AI tooling.
 Here you’ll find **scored and curated repositories** that power LLM agents, multi-agent systems, RAG pipelines, devtools, and more.

-Unlike star-count lists or stale awesome-pages, **AgentOps is data-driven**, refreshed monthly, and optimized for action.
+Unlike star-count lists or stale awesome-pages, **AgentIndex is data-driven**, refreshed monthly, and optimized for action.

 We rank everything using a transparent scoring formula based on: